 Ten challenges facing the global persecuted Church in a post-Covid-19 era

 The global tide of persecution against the Lord’s people is rising higher and higher, but so is their eternal hope in Christ!
 Persecuted Christians around the world have endured a huge added burden to their suffering this year as multiple disasters of locusts, coronavirus and devastating floods have swept the globe in 2020.
-But, before these disasters, so many of our brothers and sisters were already marginalized, violently attacked, kidnapped, raped and even killed simply because they follow Jesus Christ.
-Yet in the midst of this are glimpses of the marvelous hope we have in our Savior and the inspiring resilience of the suffering Church.
+But, before these disasters, so many of our brothers and sisters were already marginalised, violently attacked, kidnapped, raped and even killed simply because they follow Jesus Christ.
+Yet in the midst of this are glimpses of the marvellous hope we have in our Saviour and the inspiring resilience of the suffering Church.

 The threat of the coronavirus pandemic is beginning to recede in many regions; some drugs are proving effective, a vaccine may be found or humans may gradually build immunity to the virus.
 But the global impact of the Covid-19 crisis looks set to change our world forever.
 In this article we explore ten significant geopolitical and social changes likely to have a major impact on the global Church and especially on persecuted Christians.

 1 The rise of authoritarian governments

 Coronavirus is an emerging disaster on a fully-global scale we have not seen before.
 Some governments have responded by imposing harsh regimes on their citizens.
 Many of these restrictions were necessary in the short term to control the virus.
 However, will governments be ready to relinquish the extra powers they have enjoyed in recent months?
 Or will they seek to consolidate these far-reaching controls over our daily lives and even enshrine them in permanent laws?
 If so, there is the risk that such powers could be used against religious minorities, and particularly Christians.